 Closed Mondays (except Holiday Mondays and during summer hours)

-The Museum is closed Thanksgiving Day, Christmas Eve Day, Christmas Day, New Year's Eve Day, New Year's Day and May 30.
+The Museum is closed on Martin Luther King Day, President's Day, Thanksgiving Day, Christmas Eve Day, Christmas Day, New Year's Eve Day and New Year's Day.

 |Children under 6||FREE|

 Discounts (with ID)

 |Active Duty Military||50% off|

 |Area Convention Attendees (must present ID)||$2 off|